carpentries/instructor-training/episodes/21-management.md

 :::::::::::::::::::: instructor

 An alternative for this activity is to direct trainees who need help learning this to sign up for a skillup session on the [Community Sessions Etherpad](https://pad.carpentries.org/community-sessions-2025).
-Search for `Creating a workshop website`.
+Search for `workshop website`.

 ::::::::::::::::::::::::::::::::::::::